Find Affordable College Courses

 Alfred, NY

-Alfred State College came in at #7 in this year’s edition of the Best Value Mechanic & Repair Technologies Associate Degree Schools in New York ranking.
-Located in the remote town of Alfred, Alfred State is a public school with a small student population.
+Alfred State College ranked #7 on this year’s Best Value Mechanic & Repair Technologies Associate Degree Schools in New York list.
+Located in the town of Alfred, Alfred State is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Alfred State are $8,857 a year.